iavian/adboard/source/index.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint creates new user.

 ### HTTP Request